 We believe that one of the most important roles the Chamber of Commerce plays is to convene people who are interested in a more economically successful Athens.
 Many Chambers have found success in this area through InterCity visits.
 In 2019, 30 Athenians took our inaugural trip to Columbia, Missouri.

 Thanks to our friends at Georgia Power, we were able to compare many communities that met our demographic profile.
 After narrowing those communities down, we looked at four primary areas of focus: Workforce Development, Innovation/Technology, Town and Gown Relationships and Homelessness Initiatives.
 Tuscaloosa, home of the West Alabama Chamber, is recognized as having one of the most robust workforce development programs in the nation: West Alabama Works.
 There are some similarities and pre-existing relationships that made the university-driven initiatives easy.
-A fifth area of focus on this trip will be Riverfront Development.
+A fifth area of focus on this trip was Riverfront Development.
 In the last decade, Tuscaloosa has begun to utilize the North River that runs very close to the center of town.
-On our return trip, we will stop in Birmingham at One Roof for a focus session dealing with their unique efforts to provide support for, and reduce, the homeless population.
+On our return trip, we stopped in Birmingham at One Roof for a focus session dealing with their unique efforts to provide support for, and reduce, the homeless population.

 "My work as a local policymaker has long benefited from visits to peer communities to see where they excel, and I could not be more excited for our visit to Tuscaloosa with community partners to take an intentional look at how we can expand opportunities for all here in Athens.” -Kelly Girtz